 Low Entry Requirements

-Futures are friendly to traders with smaller accounts.
+The futures markets are friendly to futures traders with smaller accounts.
 As already mentioned, you don’t need $25,000 in an account.
 You can open a trading account with as little as $400 (USD) with some providers.
 An account of around $2,000 to $3,000 is a reasonable stating price for some.

 Not only are the account size requirements smaller, the futures markets also offer E-mini and Micro E-Mini options.
 The Micro E-Mini contains the same contracts, but require a smaller margin to trade.
 This works for smaller accounts to have a lower risk compared to E-Mini futures.

-The major Futures markets are highly liquid, this means that there is a lot of volume traded.
+The major futures trading markets are highly liquid, this means that there is a lot of volume traded.
 The benefit of liquidity in trading is that a trader can enter and exit trades instantly.

-The futures markets are the most diverse amongst the financial markets.
-Many asset classes are available to trade, futures offer opportunity for diverse trading.
+The futures trading markets are the most diverse amongst the financial markets.
+Many asset classes are available to trade, trading futures offers opportunity for diversity.

 This is helpful because a diverse range of assets allows a trader to focus on markets worth trading.
 A given market may not always provide opportunity, and each market has good times to trade.
 Diversity provides the option to see opportunities across many markets.